 Typically, successful mastermind groups are small and average no more than eight people.
 This ensures everyone gets a chance to truly develop and grow as individuals, while also connecting with peers.
 Yet, larger masterminds do exist and can work extremely well for their members.
 For instance, Carnegie’s group consisted of around 50 people.
 Even still, there are some meetings that facilitate well over 100 people.

-It’s important to note that masterminds are not networking events, one-on-one executive coaching, or group coaching.
+It’s important to note that mastermind groups are not networking events, one-on-one executive coaching, or group coaching.
 This is because there’s no singular authority figure in the group.
 While there is a leader, that person’s role is to facilitate community-building among the group.
-For this reason, masterminds operate based on the premise of group participation.
+For this reason, business masterminds operate based on the premise of group participation.
 Whether it’s brainstorming, giving feedback, or holding one another accountable, the group members stimulate, provoke, and elevate thinking to a higher level.

 Top 3 Benefits of Being a Mastermind Member